 The profits and losses may be allocated only in proportion to each shareholder’s interest in the company.

-An S corporation shareholder cannot not deduct losses which are more than his/her “basis” in corporate stock which equals the amount of the shareholder’s investment in the company plus or minus a few adjustments.
+An S corporation shareholder cannot not deduct losses which are more than his/her “basis” in corporate stock which equals the amount of the shareholder’s investment in the company plus or minus certain adjustments.

 S corporation shareholders are not subject to self-employment taxes on the allocation of the taxable income from the S corporations.
 In contrast, the pass through of income from an LLC is automatically treated as subject to social security taxes.
 These social security and medicare taxes may be more than 15% of income.
 As a result S corporations may offer savings in social security taxes that LLC cannot provide.